aymenfurter/presentation-coach/README.md

 ## How it works

-**Live practice:** Start a session and talk with an AI coach.
+**Live practice:** Start a session and watch a welcome video from your AI coach.
 When you're ready, share your screen and present.
-The coach listens silently, then you can ask questions or request feedback.
-Finally, get a detailed analysis of your performance.
+After you finish, watch a brief review video, then get a detailed analysis of your performance.

 **Analyze a recording:** Upload a video of a past presentation and get the same analysis—pacing, slide quality, and actionable suggestions.